kristijanbartol/Deep-Music-Tagger/README.md

 ## Note

-Beware that this is project is **in progress**, but is regurarly updated.
+Beware that this is project is **in progress**, but is regurarly updated, as well as this README.
 If you urge to get some information, please feel free to contact me on *kristijan.bartol@gmail.com* or *kb47186@fer.hr*.

 ## About